Davidelanz/localization-algorithm/README.md

 ---

-In this repository, I developed an algorithm to localize a car equipped with wheel encoders and a lobal navigation satellite system (GNSS) receiver.
+In this repository, I developed a localization algorithm for a car equipped with wheel encoders and a global navigation satellite system (GNSS) receiver.
 The wheel encoders provide linear and angular speed information, while the GNSS provides position information.

 The following assumptions are made: